 Out of all the accessories that we have bought over time, this one has got the most regular use.
 There are of course any number of different styles to pick from.

 Work Piece Clamps

 They come in vertical and corner styles and if you are someone who would regularly be working with wood, you already know just how useful these can be.
-Click here to discover the range of wood clamps available.

 If you are someone who takes a great deal of pride in delivering the "perfect" job, then you should give some serious consideration to getting yourself a protractor.
 These are fantastic for creating highly precise angles for making the perfect mitre joint.

 When walls meet, in principle they should be at the perfect 90 degree angle.
 In reality though this will seldom be the case and they are usually out by a few degrees.
 One of these can measure that difference and you can then adjust your mitre angle to perfection.

 The accessories that we have listed above are by far the most popular available.
 If you plan on doing a lot of work around the house, then these are worth the investment.
 For a professional or serious carpenter they are a necessity in our opinion.